Agoric/documentation/main/zoe/api/zoe.md

 ## zoe.getInviteAssay()
 - Returns: `{Assay}`

-Get the long-lived `seatAssay`.
-The mint associated with the `seatAssay` creates the ERTP payments that represent the right to claim the payouts of involvement in a contract.
+Get the long-lived `inviteAssay`.
+The mint associated with the `inviteAssay` creates the ERTP payments that represent the right to claim the payouts of involvement in a contract.

 ```js
 // Bob claims all with the Zoe inviteAssay